wordswords/dotfiles/README.md

 `:arg **/*.py`
 `:argdo **/\<animal\>/creature/qa | update`

-``**/*.py`` selects all python files down from the current dir recursively `:argo` executes a command on all files from current dir recursively.
+`**/*.py` selects all python files down from the current directory recursively `:argo` executes a command on all files from current directory recursively.
 `%s/\<animal\>/creature/qa` replaces every occurrence of 'animal' with 'creature' in every file - `a`, without raising errors if the matches are not found - `q` `update` saves the file only if it has been modified

-## Github Copilot
+## GitHub Copilot

-The Github copilot VIM plugin is installed.
+The GitHub copilot VIM plugin is installed.
 It assumes you have a subscription.

 1. `:Copilot enable` to enable autocompletes for the current buffer.
 2. `:Copilot disable` to disable autocompletes for the current buffer.
 3. `<TAB>` to accept current autocomplete.

-## OpenAI Codex VIM Plugin

-The OpenAI Codex VIM plugin is installed.
-It assumes you have a subscription to OpenAI's services and that you have configured it in ~/.config with your OpenAI token.

-It works in a lot of languages, but is by far the best when used with Python.

-Although OpenAI Codex has been discontinued, the plugin still works with OpenAI thanks to a patch I found.

-1. Create a new file with the right file extension and a VIM-recognisable type for what you want to start working on.
-2. Create a comment explaining what you want to do, e.g. build a function or class with all the requirements that you want, in human readable format.
-The more precise you are, the more likely your wish will be fulfilled.
-3. Move the cursor to the line below the comment and press `<C-x> <C-x>`
-4. OpenAI should start writing you some code.
-Press `<C-x> <C-x>` until it starts writing rubbish code.
-5. Edit/fix bugs/extend as you wish.

-## ChatGPT OpenAI CLI Plugin

-1. You have to configure the plugin first by `mkdir -p ~/.dotfiles/SECRETS/ && echo export OPENAI_ACCESS_TOKEN=<your token> > ~/.dotfiles/SECRETS/openai-access-token.sh`
-2. Then, just use `ai <query>` anywhere in your pipe, for example `cat bla.json | ai 'pretty print this json'` the result will be copied to the clipboard and also output on the pipe
-3. Other examples of use can be found at [https://github.com/Aesthetikx/openai_pipe](https://github.com/Aesthetikx/openai_pipe)

 ## Vista Plugin